JonFD4/Connect4/README.md

 ## Testing
 ### Validator Testing with Flake8 and fixing

-I used flake8 to test whether my code fit the pep8 standard.
+I used flake8 to test whether my code fits the pep8 standard.
 In terminal, I run
 ```bash
  flake8 run.py
  ```